Nearly 300 demand South Korea probe their adoptions abroad

 South Korea’s then-military leaders saw adoptions as a way to reduce the number of mouths to feed, solve the “problem” of unwed mothers and deepen ties with the democratic West.

-They established special laws aimed at promoting foreign adoptions, which effectively allowed licensed private agencies to bypass proper child relinquishment practices as they exported huge numbers of children to the West year after year.
+Special laws aimed at promoting foreign adoptions effectively allowed licensed private agencies to bypass proper child relinquishment practices as they exported huge numbers of children to the West year after year.

 Most of the South Korean adoptees sent abroad were registered by agencies as legal orphans found abandoned on the streets, although they frequently had relatives who could be easily identified or found.
 That practice often make their roots difficult or impossible to trace.

-Some adoptees say they discovered that the agencies had switched their identities to replace other children who died or got too sick to travel, which worsens their sense of loss and sometimes lead to false reunions with relatives who turn out to be strangers.

-It wasn’t until 2013 when South Korea’s government required foreign adoptions to go through family courts, ending a policy of allowing agencies to dictate child relinquishments, transfer of custodies and emigration for decades.
+It wasn’t until 2013 when South Korea’s government required foreign adoptions to go through family courts, ending the police that allowed agencies to dictate child relinquishments, transfer of custodies and emigration for decades.

 Credit: Ahn Young-joon

-Note: This version has corrected the spelling of Louise in first paragraph.